huahuadeliaoliao/RoseSwitch/README.md

 # RoseSwitch
-Input method language switching tool built with rust
+As you can see by the name, this tool was developed using rust